Mercury-Redstone Launch Vehicle: Flights

 Mercury-Redstone flights were designated with the prefix "MR-".
 Confusingly, the Mercury-Redstone boosters used for these flights were designated in the same way, usually with different numbers.
 This designation can be seen on the rocket's tail end (usually visible in full resolution images, check the table below).

 Two rockets, MR-4 and MR-6, were never flown.
-Although there had been rumors that NASA in the very beginning of Project Mercury had intended to launch each astronaut on a suborbital mission before beginning orbital Atlas flights, they only purchased eight Mercury-Redstone boosters, one of which was damaged in the unsuccessful MR-1 launch and not reused, and another used for the MR-BD flight (the original schedule was for one uncrewed Mercury-Redstone flight, one chimpanzee flight, and six crewed flights).
+Although there had been rumors that NASA in the very beginning of Project Mercury had intended to launch each astronaut on a suborbital mission before beginning orbital Atlas flights, NASA purchased only eight Mercury-Redstone boosters, one of which was damaged in the unsuccessful MR-1 launch and not reused, and another for the MR-BD flight.
+The original schedule was for one uncrewed Mercury-Redstone flight, one chimpanzee flight, and six crewed flights.
 Since Alan Shepard and Gus Grissom's flights were successful and since the Soviet Union had flown two orbital crewed space flights by the late summer of 1961, there was no need to continue with Redstone missions.